tibia-oce/infrastructure/README.md

 - [cert-manager](https://github.com/cert-manager/cert-manager): creates SSL certificates for services in the cluster.
 - [gatus](https://gatus.io/): monitors the health and performance of services, with alerts.
 - [cloudflared](https://github.com/cloudflare/cloudflared): enables CloudFlare secure access to certain ingress routes.

+### State Management
+[Terraform Cloud](https://www.hashicorp.com/products/terraform) handles the locking and consistency of state files, which helps prevent issues that might arise from multiple users or processes trying to modify the state simultaneously.

+### GitOps

+[Argo CD](https://argo-cd.readthedocs.io/en/stable/) monitors the repository's Kubernetes manifests and ensures the cluster matches the desired state in Git.
+When changes are merged, Argo CD automatically applies them to the cluster.

+[Renovate](https://github.com/renovatebot/renovate) watches for dependency updates, creating pull requests when updates are found.
+Once merged, Argo CD detects and applies the changes, deploying the updated dependencies.

 <br>